core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'list' and 'list' instance(s) {#list}

 A list or a subset of a list MUST be encoded using a CBOR array data item (major type 4).
-Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the same rules as a YANG container as defined in {{container}}.
+Each list instance within this CBOR array is encoded using a CBOR map data item (major type 5) based on the encoding rules of a collection as defined in {{container}}.

 It is important to note that this encoding rule also apply to a single 'list' instance.